tekdoc/traefik-examples/example_mTLS/README.md

 # you can access the container page
 ```

-2. If the response is ok, you can test with your browser if the page is loaded without the certificate.
-In Chroma based browser you see an error, but on Firefox nothing appears.
+2. If the response is OK, you can test with your browser if the page is loaded without the certificate.
+In Chrome based browsers you see an error, but on Firefox nothing appears.

 3. Now you can import the certificate into the browser (the `.p12` file), reload the page.

 4. In Firefox the first time you are asked to choose the certificate you want to send to the server.
-The same append in Chrome but every time you boot the browser.
+The same happends in Chrome but every time you restart the browser.

 If you find a problem in this guide or configurations files you can open an [issue](https://github.com/frigi83/traefik-examples/issues) on GitHub.
 Thanks!